 What does a Civil Engineer do?

-Civil engineers are the type of engineers who take part in construction projects like highways, railroads and airports.
+Civil engineers work on construction projects like highways, railroads and airports.
 They bring their expertise in the construction and operation of infrastructure.
-They can work in the office during the planning of a project as well as at the construction site to oversee implementation.
+They work in offices while project planning and then construction sites, overseeing implementation.

-Civil engineers use computer modelling software and data from surveys, tests and maps to create project blueprints, while also considering the environmental impact and risk.
+Civil engineers use computer modelling software and data from surveys, tests and maps.
+This data creates project blueprints, while also considering the environmental impact and risk.

 What does a day look like for a Civil Engineer?